Falanan/Private_Assistant/README.md

 In this part of this project, I'll use GLM-4-Chat model.
 The original model takes around 21Gbs GPU Ram to run, but this model can run under INT4 quantize.
 Whis INT4 quantize the precision would be lower but only takes 8Gbs GPU Ram, which really saves space for other models.

 ### Wav2Lip/MuseTalk

+Training a model on LRS2 dataset from scratch takes really a long time and require a really good hardwares.
+For this part, I'll use pretrained models first.
+If time permitted, I'll train a model from very beginning.

+## Installation

 https://visualstudio.microsoft.com/visual-cpp-build-tools/